Editor’s Note: This post was originally published on November 27, 2018, and updated for accuracy and comprehensiveness.

 Evaluate the tools and technology you’ve provided your teams.

-Technician studies like the “2016 Salesforce Connected Service Study” and The Service Council’s “Field Service 2016: The Technician’s Feedback Report” have found that nearly half of field technicians reported dissatisfaction with their current tools in the field, saying that “they’re not fast enough” and reporting that they want to complete a significant percentage of their post-job work – like viewing or updating their schedule or writing notes – remotely.
+Technician studies like the “2016 Salesforce Connected Service Study” and The Service Council’s “Field Service 2016: The Technician’s Feedback Report” found that nearly half of field technicians were dissatisfied with their current tools.
+In addition, field technicians said that “they’re not fast enough.”
+They reported that they want to complete a significant percentage of their post-job work – like viewing or updating their schedule or writing notes – remotely.

-Technicians also expect to have access to all the information they need in real time – regardless of whether they’re in the office or with a customer on a job site.
+Technicians expect access to the information they need in real-time – regardless of whether they’re in the office or with a.
 And they want access to this “knowledge base” on their mobile devices.
 “The technology is there,” said one technician about his work in the field, “so we should be able to use it to our advantage.”
-With a proper field service management software solution that’s easy to customize – and one with a powerful mobile app – technicians have all the modern functionality they need to do their jobs.
+With a proper field service management software that’s easy to customize – and one with a powerful mobile app – technicians have all the modern functionality they need to do their jobs.

 Try our powerful and easy-to-use mobile field service solution for free!

-When technicians in the field are equipped with the right technology, like FMP360, they complete their jobs with speed and efficiency.
+Equipped with the right technology, technicians in the field will complete jobs quickly and efficiently.
 And when they have access to all the most current information about the equipment and the customer on a mighty mobile app, their performance improves – as does their job satisfaction.

 It’s irrefutable: on-time completion of jobs makes technicians happy, ensures customer satisfaction, and protects the organization’s reputation as a top-notch service provider.
-The good news is, it’s easier than ever to provide tools that make technicians’ work easier.
-Take the first step toward technician productivity and happiness by scheduling a customized demo of FMP360, calling 240-403-6001, or emailing email@example.com.
+The good news is that it’s easier than ever to provide tools that make technicians’ work more accessible.
+So take the first step toward technician productivity and happiness by scheduling a customized demo of FMP360, calling 240-403-6001, or emailing firstname.lastname@example.org.